leondgarse/keras_cv_attention_models/keras_cv_attention_models/caformer/README.md

   - Keras implementation of [Github sail-sg/metaformer](https://github.com/sail-sg/metaformer).
 Paper [PDF 2210.13452 MetaFormer Baselines for Vision](https://arxiv.org/pdf/2210.13452.pdf).
   - Model weights ported from official publication.
   - `CAFormer` is using 2 transformer stacks by `block_types=["conv", "conv", "transform", "transform"]`, while `ConvFormer` is all conv blocks by `block_types=["conv", "conv", "conv", "conv"]`.
-  - Model weights are currently load and converted from huggingface pth link, as there are too many...
 ***

 ## Models